How to Clean the Oven Quickly

 Steps for cleaning your oven glass:

-- Fill your spray bottle 3/4 of the way up with vinegar, add one large squeeze of dish soap, and fill the rest the way up with vinegar.
+- Fill your spray bottle 3/4 of the way up with vinegar, add one large squeeze of dish soap, and fill the rest the way up with water.
 Shake the bottle to combine the ingredients.

 - Open the oven and spray the vinegar cleaner on the glass surface.